joyloruth/joyloruth/README.md

 - 👋 Hi, I’m @joyloruth
-- 👀 I’m interested in Andriod app development.
+- 👀 I’m interested in Pega app development.
 - 🌱 I’m currently honing java algorithms.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me joyloruth.com